 If you want to use another program than cowsay (the first cowsay found in \$PATH), you can export PONYSAY_COWSAY with the value of that program.
-If, and only if, PONYSAY_COWSAY does not have any value, cowsay is patch with use utf8; to the beginning.
+In earlier versions than version 2.0: If, and only if, PONYSAY_COWSAY does not have any value, cowsay is patch with use utf8; to the beginning.
 The use utf8; patch is introduced to make it easier to customise cowsay.

 PONYSAY_COWTHINK will be used instead of PONYSAY_COWSAY if you run ponythink.

-See Section 9.2 [kmsponies4ponysay], page 9 for additional environment variables used by the extension kmsponies4ponysay.
+See Section 9.2 [kmsponies4ponysay], page 10 for additional environment variables used by the extension kmsponies4ponysay.